linode/linode_api4-python/README.rst

 Tests
 -----

 Tests live in the ``tests`` directory.
-To run tests, use setup.py:
+When invoking tests, make sure you are in the root directory of this project.
+To run the full suite across all supported python versions, use tox_:

 .. code-block:: shell

-   python setup.py test
+   tox

+Running tox also runs pylint and coverage reports.

 The test suite uses fixtures stored as JSON in ``test/fixtures``.
 These files contain sanitized JSON responses from the API - the file name is the URL called